qwerty1979bg/vagrant-tfeV4-demo-self-signed/README.md

 $ vagrant plugin install vagrant-disksize
 $ vagrant up

-* open a web browser to http://localhost:8800/
+* Open a web browser to http://localhost:8800/
-* Continue the manual set-up according to the guide
+* Continue the manual set-up according to the guide:
+- Hostname: localhost
+- Click on "Use Self-Signed Cert"
+- Select a license file
+- Choose an "Online" installation type and click "Continue"
+- Choose a password for the Admin Console and click "Continue"
+- Make sure all the pre-flight checks are green and click "Continue"
+- Hostname: localhost:8443
+- Installation type: Demo
+- Click "Save"
+- Click "Take me to the Dashboard"
+- Wait until the application finished loading (might need to refresh the Dashboard page, if it appears stuck)
+- Click on the "Open" link, that takes you to the TFE account creation page.
+- Create the main admin user
+* (As TFE may fail to properly redirect) Open a web browser to https://localhost:8443/app

+* Play around with your own TFE instance

 When done, do a
 $ vagrant destroy